shenc909/AARDK/Source Code/Android App/README.md

-This is the source code for the Arduino-Android Robotics Development Kit.
+This is the Android app source code for the AARDK.

-These files are for the Android Development Kit Eclipse and require the IOIO library that can be found on this page: https://github.com/ytai/ioio
+You will need the IOIO library which can be found here: https://github.com/ytai/ioio